Divorce Lawyers in Montgomery County

 If you are looking to file for divorce, the first obvious question is why?
 The question is not being asked to be nosy, but it has 2 distinct purposes.
-First, it helps our experienced Maryland divorce attorney to understand the client’s perspective and be cognizant of the non-legal issues that could affect your divorce case.
-But it also lets our divorce lawyers know which grounds for divorce in Maryland are proper in your specific case and could provide you with the reliefs that you are requesting.
+First, it helps our experienced divorce lawyers in Montgomery County to understand the client’s perspective and be cognizant of the non-legal issues that could affect your divorce case.
+But it also lets our divorce attorney know which grounds for divorce in Maryland are proper in your specific case and could provide you with the reliefs that you are requesting.

 Maryland Grounds for Absolute and Limited Divorce

 Maryland recognizes two (2) types of divorces, namely, limited divorce and absolute divorce.
 In your complaint for divorce, you must specify the type of divorce that you are seeking (absolute or limited divorce), your grounds for divorce, state all the required elements for each ground, and have a comprehensive list of requests from the Court.
-In other words, you must tell the court a legally acceptable reason why you are entitled to terminate your marriage and obtain a Judgment of Absolute Divorce (or Limited Divorce) from your spouse, and your requests from the Court regarding the division of marital assets, child custody, child support, alimony, use and possession of marital home, etc. Our Maryland divorce lawyers can further explain the differences between aboslute and limited divorce in Maryland.
+In other words, you must tell the court a legally acceptable reason why you are entitled to terminate your marriage and obtain a Judgment of Absolute Divorce (or Limited Divorce), and your requests from the Court regarding the division of marital assets, child custody, child support, alimony, use and possession of marital home, etc. Our divorce lawyers in Montgomery County can further explain the differences between absolute and limited divorce.

 Grounds for Absolute Divorce in Maryland

 The legal grounds for absolute divorce in Maryland are Adultery, Desertion, Criminal Conviction (of certain crimes), 12 Month Separation, Insanity, Cruelty of Treatment, Excessively Vicious Conduct, and Mutual Consent.
 Again, your grounds for divorce, all their elements, and all your requests from the Court should be included in your Complaint for divorce.
-Failing to state a relief in your Complaint for divorce often leads to losing that relief all together.
-Our divorce attorney experienced in Maryland family law cases can assess your case and determine the right grounds for divorce for your case and prepare a proper Complaint for divorce for filing with the Court.
-Our Maryland divorce lawyers can fully explain the requirements as well as the pros and cons of each ground for divorce in your particular case.
+Failing to state the elements for each ground for divorce or failing to request the appropriate relief may lead to the dismissal of your Complain altogether or you may lose a relief that you would have been entitled to otherwise.
+Our divorce attorney in Montgomery County who is experienced in Maryland family law cases can assess your case and determine the right grounds for divorce for your case and prepare a proper Complaint for divorce for filing with the Court.
+Our Montgomery County divorce attorney can fully explain the requirements as well as the pros and cons of each ground for divorce in your particular case.

 When Can You File for Absolute Divorce?

-As an experienced divorce attorney in Maryland, I will fully represent you and handle your case based on your values and what works best for you.
+As an experienced divorce attorney in Montgomery County who has handled hundreds for divorce and family law cases in the Circuit Cout for Montgomery County, I will fully represent you and handle your case based on your values and what works best for you.
 Book Your Consultation with our experienced Maryland family law attorney and lawyer Here.

 10411 Motor City Drive